-Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools What are the Programme's norms, guidelines and safeguards?
+Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools Factors What are the What are the Programme's norms, guidelines and safeguards?
 Are they effective?
 How are they used?
 What effect (if any) do they have on the achievement of results?
-The degree to which: The National Programmes are aligned with the Programme's normative products; UN-REDD Programme has influenced the UNFCCC negotiation process and agreements regarding REDD+.
+The degree to which: The UN-REDD Programme Social & Environmental Principles and Criteria are implemented and monitored to ensure compliance; The National Programmes are aligned with the Programme's normative products; UN-REDD Programme has influenced the UNFCCC negotiation process and agreements regarding REDD+.
 Document review; Staff and stakeholder perceptions.
-Factors affecting performance What are the key internal affecting the achievement of results?
+Factors affecting performance What are the key internal e affecting the achievement of results?
 To what extent has the overall performance of the UN-REDD Programme been affected by the way it was designed and structured?
 Is the logic of the Programme appropriate?
 Is the design appropriate for achieving intended results?
 Does it address all the crucial elements?
 Is it doing the rights things (e.g., activities, trainings, workshops, etc.)?
 Are the criteria used to select National Programmes appropriate?
 The degree to which: The Programme's results framework and TOC are clear and logical; The implicit TOC is realistic and robust; Links between outputs, outcomes and impacts are logical and adequate; Implementation strategies and approaches are adequate; The design process was appropriate and adequately resourced; Identified stakeholders and beneficiaries is sufficient; Selection criteria for national programmes are appropriate.
 Document review; Staff and stakeholder perceptions.
 To what extent is the performance of the UN-REDD Programme affected by its organisation, coordination and management arrangements?
 How has coordination amongst the three UN agencies affected the achievement of results at the country-level?
 At the Global level?
 The degree to which: Coordination arrangements have been clearly defined; Roles and responsibilities of UN Agencies are aligned with the mandate and comparative advantage of each; Management and supervision arrangements are perceived as adequate; The Policy Board's role, guidance and decisions are perceived as sufficient; The timeliness and perceived quality of administrative and technical support provided by the three UN Agencies.
 Document review; Staff and stakeholder perceptions.